nikolaindustry/nikolaindustry-webrtc/README.md

 1. Open `http://localhost:8080/camera-simulator.html` to simulate a camera
 2. Open `http://localhost:8080` to view the camera stream

+After deployment, the service will be accessible at `https://nikolaindustry-webrtc.onrender.com`

 ## How It Works

 1. Clients connect to the WebSocket server and are assigned unique IDs